 You can blame my mother for my lifelong track record of great outfits.
-Since the day I was born, everything about my appearance — from the bows on my head to the frilly dresses I wore to family events — was meticulously planned by my mother.
+Since the day I was born, everything about my appearance — from the bows on my head to the frilly dresses I wore to family events — was meticulously planned by my mum.
 Every back-to-school season, she’d pick out ribbons and beads to make me headbands that matched my school uniform, and she would pick out fabrics for us to wear in the form of mummy-and-me dresses.
 I can’t remember a time in my life when fashion wasn’t part of my life.
-It wasn’t a vanity thing, but rather a tool my mother used to teach me how to navigate the world as a woman, who would need to get clear about who she was and where she wants to be really fast.
+It wasn’t a vanity thing, but rather a tool my mum used to teach me how to navigate the world as a woman, who would need to get clear about who she was and where she wants to be really fast.
 She always taught me how to look my best, whatever that meant to me — even when I preferred sneakers to her beloved heels or all-black outfits to her often vibrant palette.

-The relationship I have with my mother revolves around this shared love.
+The relationship I have with my mum revolves around this shared love.
 When I was a teenager, we’d take our weekly shopping trips to the local mall where I’d pick out outfits for her to try on and she’d play stylist with me.
 When I moved out of her apartment, she even gifted me a Vogue adult colouring book so we could bond over our amateur art at a distance.
-Loving fashion is how I love my mother.
+Loving fashion is how I love my mum.

 With me in NYC and her in Puerto Rico, we’re mostly relegated to sharing #OOTD inspo on Pinterest and Instagram.
 But that changed when the pandemic led me to move in with her for five months in 2020.